czbiohub-sf/ot-tempdeck-control/README.md

 # ot-tempdeck-control
-This is a lightweight Python driver and command-line tool for controlling the Opentrons Temperature Module ("Tempdeck").
+This is a simple Python library and command-line tool for controlling an Opentrons Temperature Module ("Tempdeck"), for situations where it is desireable to run a Tempdeck as a standalone instrument without a robot or the Opentrons software stack.

 This project is not affiliated with Opentrons.